masonarchhsieh/MirrorMovement/README.md

 npm install
 ```

-* TO start the service
+* To start the service
 ```
 npm start
 ```